 Teleprompter Scroll Speed Calculator

-How to Use This Calculator
+How to Use This Teleprompter Scroll Speed Calculator

-After you press Calculate, the tool returns three key values.
-First, it shows your target speaking rate in words per minute.
-Second, it estimates how many lines of script must cycle through the prompter each minute.
-Third, it converts that flow into an approximate pixels-per-second speed that many teleprompter apps can use directly or help you match with a speed slider.
-Use those numbers as your starting preset, then run a rehearsal with your real script, font size, screen brightness, and camera distance.
+After you press Calculate, the tool returns three useful values.
+First, it shows the target speaking rate in words per minute.
+Second, it estimates how many lines of script need to cycle through the prompter each minute.
+Third, it converts that flow into an approximate pixels-per-second speed that many teleprompter apps can accept directly or help you match with a slider.

-How This Teleprompter Scroll Speed Calculator Works
+How the Teleprompter Scroll Speed Calculator Converts Words Into Motion

 The first step is to compute words per minute, often shortened to WPM:

 Once WPM is known, the calculator estimates how many characters move through the prompter each minute.
-It uses a common planning assumption of about five characters per word including spaces.
+It uses a planning assumption of about five characters per word including spaces.
 That is not exact for every script, but it is a reasonable average for English-language prompting.
 Dividing those characters by your estimated characters per line gives an approximate lines-per-minute pace:

-How to Interpret the Results
+How to Interpret Teleprompter Scroll Speed Results

-- Around 130 to 160 WPM: this is a comfortable, conversational zone for many presenters.
+- Around 130 to 160 WPM: this is a comfortable conversational zone for many presenters.
 It is often a strong starting point for interviews, training videos, webinars, and YouTube intros.

-Recommended Settings for Common Scenarios
+Recommended Teleprompter Settings for Common Scenarios

 | Scenario | Typical WPM range | Lines visible | Notes on scroll speed |